Army Reserve: Active Duty

 In general, Army Reserve Soldiers called up to active duty for a period greater than 30 days have the same eligibility as their active duty counterparts.

 Basic Allowance for Housing (BAH): BAH offsets the cost of housing when Soldiers live off base.
 The intent of BAH is to provide uniformed service members accurate and equitable housing compensation based on housing costs in local civilian housing markets, and is payable when government quarters are not provided.
 BAH rates are based on the Soldiers' geographic duty location, pay grade, and dependency status.
 BAH is the second-largest piece of compensation for most Soldiers.
-The 2014 rates saw an average increase of 5% from 2013 rates.
-2014 Rate Calculator.
+BAH rates for Service members in 2015 will increase on average $17 per month, or 0.5% from 2013 rates.
+2015 Rate Calculator.

 Overseas Housing Allowance (OHA): OHA is used to compensate members for the majority of housing expenses incurred while stationed overseas.
 Allowance rates are periodically updated based on new cost data and review of currency fluctuations.
 OHA is comprised of three components: